Daij-Djan/DDUtils/README.md

 <li><b>NSView+Enable [osx]</b> - Category for NSView to quickly enable/disable it and all its subviews.

 <li><b>DDSlidingImageView [ios + demo]</b> - View class that shows a UIImage (same as an imageView) but also supports 'covering it' by animating color to cover non-transparent areas of the image using a color.
 So it can do an animated 'colorize' of the image shown.
 I use it for FILLING effects.
 It uses CADisplayLink and also shows hhow to make a view IBDesignable.
-A Demo showing a configured view is included and the demo app shows the intrinsic animation
+A Demo showing a configured view is included and the demo app shows the intrinsic animation</li>

+<li><b>NSWindow+Fade [osx]</b> - Category for NSWindow that provides helpers to fade in/out a window when ordering it in/out

+<li><b>NSImage+PNG [osx]</b> - a Category on NSImage to get NSData in PNG Format for saving it to file.
+This simplifies the 'weirdness' of NSImageRepresentations away ;)
 </ul>

 ###ObjC